-- (a) The certified assessed valuation as of January 1, 2020, as provided by TCAD.
-See "TAXING PROCEDURES." - (b) The preliminary assessed valuation as of January 1, 2021, as provided by TCAD.
-No taxes will be levied on this assessed valuation unless it is certified by TCAD.
-See "TAXING PROCEDURES." - (c) The estimated assessed valuation as of March 25, 2021, as provided by TCAD is included solely for purposes of illustration.
-See "TAXING PROCEDURES." - (d) Includes the Bonds. - (e) The District's Board, at its meeting in September 2020, levied a total tax rate of \$0.95.
-See "TAXING PROCEDURES." - (f) Unaudited as of May 11, 2021.
-Does not include approximately twenty-four (24) months of capitalized interest (\$259,676) included in the Bond proceeds, to be deposited into the Debt Service Fund upon closing.
+- (a) The certified assessed valuation as of January 1, 2021, as provided by TCAD.
+See "TAXING PROCEDURES." - (b) The certified assessed valuation as of January 1, 2022, as provided by TCAD.
+See "TAXING PROCEDURES." - (c) The estimated assessed valuation as of June 14, 2022, as provided by TCAD is included solely for purposes of illustration.
+See "TAXING PROCEDURES." - (d) Includes the Bonds. - (e) The District's Board, at its meeting in September 2021, levied a total tax rate of \$0.9370.
+The District anticipates levying its 2022 tax rate at Board of Directors meeting in September.
+See "TAXING PROCEDURES." - (f) Unaudited as of August 9, 2022.
+Does not include approximately fourteen (14) months of capitalized interest (\$439,950) included in the Bond proceeds, to be deposited into the Debt Service Fund upon closing.
 Neither Texas Law nor the Bond Order requires that the District maintain any particular sum in the District's Debt Service Fund. - (g) See "TAX DATA Tax Collections Table 10." - (h) Based upon 3.0 residents per completed and occupied single family home.